Smile-SA/rating-operator/documentation/INSTALL.md

 ### *Rating*

-You can install the rating stack in two ways: as an operator, or via the Helm chart.

-You also have to set a password for Postgres.
-If you don't, it will be randomly generated by helm each time you install or update the chart, but the new password will not be set in the database's volume, and the server will refuse all connections ( https://github.com/helm/charts/issues/362 ).
+There's two installation method for the rating-operator:

+- As an operator
+- As an Helm chart

+We recommend deploying the operator version.
+Use the chart only if you want full control over updates, configuration and CustomResources.

+Before installing the operator, please consider reading [this document](/documentation/CONFIGURE.md), as the default configuration that comes included in the rating-operator might not suit your case.

-#### Installing the operator
+#### Installing as an operator

-Choose a namespace and deploy the operator on it.
+Choose a namespace and deploy the operator in it.

-You can set the Postgres password in `deploy/operator.yaml`

 ```sh
 $ RATING_NAMESPACE=rating hack/install.sh